fuafa/not-a-hub/src/posts/Subtyping.md

 bar(obj)
 const _ = obj.nested.z // break the type system
 ```
 If a type system sees `type A = typeof obj` is a subtype of `type B = Parameters<typeof bar>`, and mutation is permitted in a record field, then the type system is unsound.
-TypeScript is unsound that it permits `A <: B` and mutation.
+TypeScript is unsound that it permits `A <: B` along with mutation.

 Note: if the record field is immuatable, then the `depth subtyping` is sound.
 So this is yet another example of how not mutation makes programming easy.